divyanshddn146/C-Language/LET US C/Chapter 2/Question 5/README.md

 ### PROBLEM STATEMNT
-Q. Two numbers are input through the keyboard into locations C and D. WAP to interchange the contents of C and D.
+Q. To input the angle through the keyboard and WAP to print all its Trignometric ratios.